Lola Romanucci-Ross: Personal life

 Like her friend and sometime mentor Margaret Mead, Romanucci was married three times.
 Her first husband was James Manzolillo, an engineer and naval architect, with whom she had a daughter.
 Her second husband was Theodore Schwartz, an anthropologist, with whom she had a son, and with whom she did fieldwork in both Manus (with Mead) and Mexico (with Erich Fromm and Frieda Fromm-Reichmann).
-She later married John Ross, Jr. MD, a cardiologist at UCSD.
+She later married John Ross Jr. MD, a cardiologist at University of California, San Diego.

 Several members of Lola Romanucci-Ross's family also became professionals and academics.
 She collaborated on several projects around social science and ethics of medicine with her cousin Laurence Tancredi.
 Her brother Demostene Romanucci (February 19, 1927 – April 11, 2012) was a physician in New York state.

 Career and later life

 Romanucci-Ross participated in Erich Fromm's Chiconcuac Study in Mexico from 1958 to 1961, with her then-husband Theodore Schwartz; this fieldwork resulted first in her dissertation under the supervision of David Bidney and later in her classic ethnography Conflict, violence, and morality in a Mexican village.

-She was a member of the New Guinea and Admiralty Island Expedition (1963-1967).
+She was a member of the New Guinea and Admiralty Island Expedition (1963–1967).
 Directed by Margaret Mead, the project was sponsored by the American Museum of Natural History in New York.
 It included two years of field work on Manus Island, in the Admiralty Islands of Papua New Guinea.

 In 1970, she began a longitudinal study of medical and psychological anthropology as well as social structure and linguistics in Ascoli Piceno, Italy.
 This project continued for over two decades.
 It resulted in the publication of the book One Hundred Towers: An Italian Odyssey of Cultural Survival.

 Romanucci-Ross has spent most of her professional career at University of California, San Diego (UCSD), where she was among the early faculty in the social sciences and at the School of Medicine.
 A long-time affiliate of the Department of Anthropology, she was the Director of Interdisciplinary Studies, Contemporary Issues and Cultural Traditions, and subsequently Professor of Family and Preventive Medicine.

 In the early 2000s, she and her husband established the John and Lola Ross Award in the Sciences and Culture of Medicine, which is given annually at UCSD School of Medicine to a "graduating medical student who has shown high capability and dedication to the medical sciences as well as demonstrable interest and involvement in scholarly or professional activities that are concerned with cultural influences on medical practice and research."
 She died April 29, 2017.